moeezmalik/Lightning-Table/documentation/docs/tools/network/extract-tables.md

 - `-c` or `--csv`:
 This is the path to the CSV file that contains information about the table areas in the PDF files.
 See the section above for more information about this file.

-- `-t` or `--type`:
+- `-r` or `--reader`:
-This parameter specifies the type of file that will generated after the utility is run.
-Currently only 'excel' can be specified because only generation of Excel files has been implemented so far.
+This parameter specifies the type of reader that will be used to read the tables from the PDF files provided their coordinate locations.
+Three options are available: 'baseline', 'camelot' and 'tabula'.
+Baseline is very simple custom rule-based table extractor that is implemented just to provide a comparison with the other utilities.
+Camelot and Tabula, on the other hand, are more sophisticated Python utilities for extracting the tables.

 - `-o` or `--output`:
 This is the path to the folder where the generated files will be stored.